 Self Employment Tax Lawyers in Monroe

-In Monroe, Connecticut, there are certain taxes that are enforced on employees, which are deducted from their paychecks.
-The mostly well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Monroe, Louisiana, some taxes are levied on employees, and deducted from their paychecks.
+Most people are cognizant of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

 It's extremely important to know that, if you are self-employed, you still have to pay those taxes, and it's also up to you to figure out precisely how much you owe, to confirm that you don't pay more or less than you are obliged to.

 In most cases, employers make all the necessary calculations to determine how much needs to be deducted from an employee's check to pay these taxes.
 It's typically very simple, and any decent payroll software can automate this process.
 But the self-employed are liable for figuring this out for themselves, or hiring an accountant to do it.

 If you mainly work as an independent contractor, or are the owner of a sole proprietorship, you have to pay what's regularly referred to as the "self-employment tax," if your annual income from self-employment is over .

 For usual employees, Social Security and Medicare payments are made in equal parts by the employee and employer.
 This essentially means that every employee's contribution to his or her future Medicare and Social Security benefits is matched by the employer.

 But, if you're self employed in Monroe, Louisiana, or anywhere else, you are obliged to make the employee AND employer contributions to Social Security and Medicare, essentially doubling your employment tax liability.